ms/buildtogether.tech/src/design.md

 <!-- continue -->
-The `name` and `author` fields are self-explanatory; the `packages` field lists the sub-directories containing packages (there may actually be several), and we'll talk about versioning in <a section="delivery"/>.
+The `name` and `author` fields are self-explanatory; the `packages` field lists the sub-directories containing packages (there may actually be several), and we'll talk about versioning in [% x delivery %].
 Once you have this in place, you can run:

 ```sh